Moroccan Jews: Genetics

-Behar et al. concluded that it is unlikely that North African Jews have significant Arab, or Berber admixture, "consistent with social restrictions imposed by religious restrictions," or endogamy.
-This study also found genetic similarities between the Ashkenazi and North African Jews of European mitochondrial DNA pools, but differences between both of these of the diaspora and Jews from the Middle East.
+Behar et al. concluded that among Maghrebi Jews, many do not carry significant Arab or Berber genetic admixture, "consistent with social restrictions imposed by religious restrictions," or endogamy.
+This study also found genetic similarities between the Ashkenazi and Maghrebi Jews of European mitochondrial DNA pools, but differences between both of these of the diaspora and Jews from West Asia.

-In a 2012 study by Campbell et al., however, the Moroccan/Algerian, Djerban/Tunisian and Libyan subgroups of North African Jewry were found to demonstrate varying levels of Middle Eastern (40-42%), European (37-39%) and North African ancestry (20-21%), with Moroccan and Algerian Jews tending to be genetically closer to each other than to Djerban Jews and Libyan Jews.
+In a 2012 study by Campbell et al., however, the Moroccan/Algerian, Djerban/Tunisian and Libyan subgroups of Maghreb Jewry were found to demonstrate varying levels of Middle Eastern (40-42%), European (37-39%) and North African ancestry (20-21%), with Moroccan and Algerian Jews tending to be genetically closer to each other than to Djerban Jews and Libyan Jews.
 According to the study:"distinctive North African Jewish population clusters with proximity to other Jewish populations and variable degrees of Middle Eastern, European, and North African admixture.
 Two major subgroups were identified by principal component, neighbor joining tree, and identity-by-descent analysis—Moroccan/Algerian and Djerban/Libyan—that varied in their degree of European admixture.
 These populations showed a high degree of endogamy and were part of a larger Ashkenazi and Sephardic Jewish group.
 By principal component analysis, these North African groups were orthogonal to contemporary populations from North and South Morocco, Western Sahara, Tunisia, Libya, and Egypt.
 Thus, this study is compatible with the history of North African Jews—founding during Classical Antiquity with proselytism of local populations, followed by genetic isolation with the rise of Christianity and then Islam, and admixture following the emigration of Sephardic Jews during the Inquisition."

+A 2026 study by the Avotaynu DNA Project concluded that about 71 percent of the founding Y-chromosome DNA lineages of Moroccan Jews originated in the Middle East, including multiple lineages that "are demonstrably Levantine", whereas only 4.5 percent of them came from North Africa and 11 percent from the Iberian Peninsula.

 Miscellaneous

-Jewish life in Morocco in the mid-20th century and the emigration of a rural Jewish village were depicted in the documentary Edge of The West by Arnan Zafrir.
+Jewish life in Morocco during the mid-20th century, including the emigration of one rural Jewish village, was depicted in Arnan Zafrir's documentary Edge of The West.